20joshuaz/tcp-over-udp/DESIGN.md

   - GBN works better for this project since the server does not have a buffer for storing out-of-order segments.
   - I tried using the TCP retransmission policy, and while it still successfully performed reliable delivery, once one segment timed out, all future segments also timed out.
   - Sequence and ACK numbers are still based on the TCP policy.
+- After receiving a FIN from the server, the client waits for 3 seconds before terminating.
+  - This is a lot shorter than the textbook's 30 seconds, but I don't want to keep you waiting.